macias/TrackRadar/README.md

 All of them means paying extra cash for far from perfect solution.
 Until the dream device comes true I decided to re-use what I have -- Android Gingerbread smartphone -- and since it is completely unreadable in the sun I opted for audible feedback.

+# Author

+See my PL/EN [blog](https://przypadkopis.wordpress.com/) for other, various in nature, resources.